Derek Pratt (watchmaker): The Urban Jürgensen years

 These decades were Pratt's most productive period: he made a series of pocket watches, mostly under the Urban Jürgensen name.
-He called these watches 'remontoir-tourbillons'.
-They are described in an article titled "A Tourbillon indicating full seconds with carriage-mounted remontoire [sic], twin barrels and up & down indicator" from July 1991.
+He called these watches 'remontoire-tourbillons'.
+They are described in an article titled "A Tourbillon indicating full seconds with carriage-mounted remontoire, twin barrels and up & down indicator" from July 1991.
 These watches marked the introduction of the Wankel-inspired Reuleaux triangle to operate the remontoir.

 In 1981, Pratt embarked on combining the two inventions, thus creating what is now known as his "First series remontoire-tourbillon watches" [sic].
 The three watches also feature Pratt's engine-turning (guilloché) skills.
 Guilloché dials often have different patterns in different regions with the hard-to-execute change hidden by a chapter ring.
 Pratt's precise execution enabled variations in the guilloché pattern without the need to hide the junction.
 In the nineteen nineties, Pratt made a further series of three watches, known as the "second series".
 Their mechanical principles are identical to those of the first series.
 These watches have a minimalist steel bridge replacing the back plate, which reveals the movement of the watch.
 Furthermore, in this series, the cam is made from synthetic ruby, rather than steel.

 In addition to the pocket watches Pratt made under the Urban Jürgensen brand, he also completed a sizable number of unfinished pocket watches that had come with the sale of the brand.
 Pratt added complications, finished and cased them.
 He also produced many guilloché dials for USJ pocket watches and wristwatches.